Curvature bounds, regularity and inextendibility of spacetimes: Curvature and Regularity

-\begin{cor}[Non-strict 4-point CCBB implies regularity] Let \Xll be a \LpLS that is locally distinguishing and not locally isolating.
-If $X$ has causal curvature bounded below (in the non-strict causal 4-point sense) and has $\tau$ continuous within small enough comparison neighborhoods, then $X$ is regular. \end{cor}
+\begin{cor}[Non-strict 4-point CCBB implies regularity] Let \Xll be a \LpLS that is locally distinguishing and not locally timelike isolating.
+If $X$ has causal curvature bounded below (in the non-strict causal 4-point sense) and has $\tau$ continuous within small enough comparison neighbourhoods, then $X$ is regular. \end{cor}

 Looking at \cite[Thm.~5.1]{BKR:24}, we see that the different versions of curvature comparison are in general only equivalent under the assumption of regularity.
 The six different versions of triangle comparison are equivalent without any additional assumptions, and hence the following result applies to all forms of triangle comparison lower curvature bounds.